Hao-Lawrence-Huang/scDeepFeatures/README.md

                csv_list = c("label.csv")))
 ```

+### Example dataset
+Without downloading all the datasets we sampled (see link provided below), one can use the example dataset saved in "Data/Example_dataset"
+Training and testing on demo dataset will cost no more than 1 minute with GeForce RTX 3090 GPU.

 ### edit later: ## Implementation of deep learning-based feature selection methods and notebooks for performing feature selection on sampled datasets are in Utils/Feature_selection_methods/Mlp

 ## Data sampling for different data characteristics